This plant has a mild fragrance

 Kale is a highly nutritious, fast-growing winter crop that produces leaves that can be large and flat or with tightly curled or fringed edges.
-This species is known scientifically as Brassica oleracea var. sabellica (acephala Group).
-Commonly as kale, the leaves can be green or purple depending on the variety.
-Tronchuda is a loose leaf kale cultivar with a good flavour.
+This species is known scientifically as Brassica oleracea var. sabellica (Acephala Group) and commonly as Kale.
+The leaves can be green or purple depending on the variety.
+Tronchuda is a loose-leaf kale cultivar with a good flavour.
 The name means without head which is why you don't get a head of Kale.

 Kale leaves can be harvested throughout the growing period once the plant is fully developed, usually within 2 months of planting.
 Mulch in summer to prevent leaves from becoming bitter.